Available at our El Cajon Campus

 This course introduces students to pharmacology as it relates to a medical office setting.
 Students gain knowledge of Federal and State drug laws, general drug classifications, drug indications and contraindications, and inventory requirements.
 Nutrition and its effect on a patient’s health will also be emphasized.

 Instruction on the principles and foundations of the medical profession.
-Instruction includes history of the medical profession, types of medical practices, ethical and medico-legal issues, HIPAA regulations.
+Instruction includes a history of the medical profession, types of medical practices, ethical and medico-legal issues, HIPAA regulations.
 This course also emphasizes the importance of therapeutic communications that exists between the medical professional and the patient

 This course provides instruction on how to correctly code diagnostic and professional services rendered by the physician, necessary in billing for reimbursement by insurance companies.
 Emphasis is on the International Classification of Diseases (ICD-10-CM).
 Current Procedural Terminology (CPT) and the HCPCS for Medicare claims, as well as electronic coding procedures.
 The course also includes procedures for the hard copy and electronic completing of the Universal HCFA-1500 insurance form for selected private insurance, HMO, PO, and Medicare.